With this experience, Miriam has appeared in criminal courts, the High Court and various specialist tribunals. She is

-Miriam has conducted a number of appeals against conviction and sentence from the magistrates’ court and the youth court to the Crown Court.
-Recently, she successfully acted in a case referred to the Crown Court by the Criminal Cases Review Commission on the basis of a change in the understanding of the law relating to the refugee defence under section 31 of the Asylum and Immigration Act 1991, resulting in a 15-year-old conviction for an identity offence being quashed.
+Miriam has acted in a number of appeals against conviction and sentence in the Crown Court.
+She has also acted successfully in an appeal referred by the CCRC on the basis of a change in the understanding of the law relating to the refugee defence under section 31 of the Asylum and Immigration Act 1991, resulting in a 15-year-old conviction for an identity offence being quashed.

-Miriam is particularly interested in the intersection between public and criminal law and regularly advises on challenging decisions of criminal courts and public bodies in the criminal justice system by way of judicial review.
+Miriam is particularly interested in the intersection between public and criminal law and advises on challenging decisions of criminal courts and public bodies in the criminal justice system by way of judicial review.
 Miriam appeared as sole counsel before a Divisional Court in Mishra v Colchester Magistrates’ Court; Colquhoun v Stratford Magistrates’ Court EWHC 2869 (Admin), which clarified the law surrounding the 21-day time limit for applying to the magistrates’ court to state a case.
-This case has been widely reported and features in the most recent editions of Blackstone’s Criminal Practice and Archbold.

 Miriam has been appointed to the Centre for Women’s Justice Legal Reference Panel.
 She provides advice and assistance on a pro bono basis to female victims of physical and sexual violence seeking to challenge decisions not to prosecute by the police or the CPS under the Victim’s Right to Review Scheme.